mitalistack/E-Commerce/README.md

-# 🛍️ ShopSphere – E-Commerce Web Application
+# 🛍️ ShopEasy – E-Commerce Web Application

 A modern and responsive **E-Commerce Web Application** built using **React.js, Tailwind CSS, and Vite**.
 The application provides a clean and intuitive shopping experience with features like product search, category filtering, and shopping cart functionality.